StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ![get_jenkins_url_from_webserver.png](doc/get_jenkins_url_from_webserver.png)

-To install Jenkins follow these steps:
-#### Step 1: Update existing packages
-Run

-`$ sudo apt-get update`

-on the host to complete this step.

-#### Step 2:  Install Java
-Run

-`$ sudo apt install -y default-jdk`

-on the host to complete this step.

-#### Step 3: Download Jenkins package.
-You can go to http://pkg.jenkins.io/debian/ to see the available commands.
-First, add a key to your system by

-`$ wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add -``

-#### Step 4: Add the following entry in your /etc/apt/sources.list:
-Run

-`$ sudo sh -c 'echo deb https://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list' `

-on the host to complete this step.

-#### Step 5a): Update your local package index
-Run

-`$ sudo apt-get update`

-on the host to complete this step.

 #### Step 5b): _Sometimes_ packages are not (yet) valid and keys must be added manually
 This can be resolved shown in the figure below